joedanks/blog/about.md

 permalink: /about/
 ---

 My name is Joe Danks.
-First and foremost, I'm a father to an amazing baby girl, Adelaide.
+First and foremost, I'm a father to two amazing girls, Adelaide and Delilah.
 Next, I'm a husband to my awesome wife, Emily.
 Finally, I'm a software developer who enjoys a challenge.

 I spent five years working on software for Union Pacific Railroad.
 I was a part of building a business rules management system (BRMS) and designing rule engines for domain needs.
 I also spent some time working on the Terminal Management tool for tracking equipment and work inside a train yard.